xlerx2054/HackerRank/README.md

 # HackerRank
-This repository contains HackerRAnk solutions for python exercises.
+This repository contains HackerRank solutions for python exercises.